TBD54566975/ftl/lsp/markdown/completion/configDeclare.md

-Snippet for declaring a config variable.
+Declare a config variable.

+Configuration values are named, typed values.
+They are managed by the `ftl config` command-line.

 ```go
 var defaultUser = ftl.Config[string]("defaultUser")